 AT PACE – breathe in (mouth closed), out through mouth blowing, breaths in rhythm to 4 steps. (inhale for 4 steps, exhale for 4)

-EXPLODE – breathe in (as with a cold, runny nose), blow out hard (a “shhh”, as in trying to shush someone), following the “every 4 steps” idea but with increased breathing as there’s an increase in steps.
+EXPLODE – breathe in (as with a cold, runny nose – quick “inhalations”), blow out hard (a “shhh”, as in trying to shush someone when loud, obnoxious, or disrespectful – like a misbehaving child), following the “every 4 steps” idea but with increased breathing as there’s an increase in steps.

 RECOVERY – panic breathing (quick inhalation), quick exhalation (as in blowing out candles).
 Panic breathing puts you back in-control faster than stopping/deep breathing/abdominal breathing can and while moving-replicating stress response far more accurately, much faster recovery time